aws-amplify/amplify-ui/.changeset/cyan-teachers-obey.md

 ---
-'@aws-amplify/ui-react-storage': minor
+'@aws-amplify/ui-react-storage': major
 ---

 What changed:

-- Added exposed filesRef for the Storage Manager component.
+- Wrapped StorageManager with ForwardRef to allow for exposed imperative handles and potential future DOM manipulation.
 - This allows for clearing of the files list from a separate component where the Storage Manager component is being used.

 Why was the change made: